keeva-c/atol-genome-note-lite/templates/genome-note-lite-annot-template.md

 the BioProject accession number {{ bioproject_accession }};
 [https://identifiers.org/ena.embl/](https://identifiers.org/ena.embl/){{
 bioproject_accession }}.
-Assembly and raw data accession identifiers are reported in Tables 1 and 4.
+Assembly and raw data accession identifiers are reported in Tables 1 and 5.
+The genome annotation file is available from *TBD*.
 Raw sequence data and sample metadata were originally submitted to the Bioplatforms Australia Data Portal ([https://data.bioplatforms.com/](https://data.bioplatforms.com/)), and are available under the following data package identifiers: {{